What are the possible explanations for water doping in engines? by Christophe Martz. January 2008.

-Water is thus chemically decomposed (at least partially) during its passage through the reactor with or without recombination with the compounds of the air: N2 or O2.
+The water is therefore chemically decomposed (at least in part) during its passage through the reactor with or without recombination with the compounds of the air: N2 or O2.

 Reactant entering the reactor: H2O + air = H2O + + N2 O2.

-combustible material which may exit the reactor: atomic hydrogen H +, H4N2 (hydrazine), hydroxyl and hydronium ions HO- and H3O +, hydrogen peroxide or nitrogen H2O2, H2N2 ... etc. etc.
+Combustible products that can leave the reactor: atomic hydrogen H +, H4N2 (hydrazine), hydroxyl and hydronium ions: HO- and H3O +, hydrogen or nitrogen peroxide H2O2, H2N2, etc. etc.

 Conditions of these changes?
 Two main theories:

 a) Theory of ionization of the water vapor.
-The electric charge of water (ionization) during its evaporation and passage through the reactor will greatly improve the fuel combustion.
-We recall that a combustion is an ionized gas.
-Learn more: Read the ionization theory steam or measures of electrification of the air of a reactor.
+The electrical charge of the water (ionization) during its evaporation and passage through the reactor will greatly improve the combustion of the fuel.
+We recall that combustion is an ionized gas.
+Find out more: read the water vapor ionization theory or measurements of the electrification of the air in a reactor.

 b) gas Cavitation Aerodynamic shocks.